Sentipolis: Emotion-Aware Agents for Social Simulations: Introduction

 Our contribution is as follows:

-\begin{itemize}[nosep, topsep=0pt] \item We identify long-horizon emotional continuity as a missing design target in LLM agent simulations and characterize \emph{emotional amnesia} as a concrete failure mode of missing emotion carryover; \item We propose an emotionally stateful agent architecture that integrates PAD, \emph{dual-speed emotion dynamics}, and emotion-tagged memory to support emotion carryover across encounters; \item We show that emotional statefulness yields more realistic changes within-agents in social intelligence on SotopiaEval \citep{zhou2024sotopiainteractiveevaluationsocial} compared to non-stateful baselines; \item We show that emotion-aware agents spontaneously develop reciprocal relationships and a stable community structure that is unseen in Generative Agent \cite{park2023generative}, providing network-level validation of the proposed architecture. \end{itemize}
+\begin{itemize}[nosep, topsep=0pt] \item We identify long-horizon emotional continuity as a missing design target in LLM agent simulations and characterize \emph{emotional amnesia} as a concrete failure mode of missing emotion carryover; \item We propose an emotionally stateful agent architecture that integrates PAD, \emph{dual-speed emotion dynamics}, and emotion-tagged memory to support emotion carryover across encounters.
+To the best of our knowledge, this is the first work within LLM-based social simulation to introduce a dedicated persistent emotion system with PAD dynamics and emotion-aware memory interaction and to evaluate its long-horizon behavioral effects; \item We validate the architecture through component-level ablations that reveal structured, non-uniform contributions of individual modules, and through human evaluation that confirms strong agreement with the LLM-judge protocol; \item We show that emotional statefulness yields more realistic changes within-agents in social intelligence on SotopiaEval \citep{zhou2024sotopiainteractiveevaluationsocial} compared to non-stateful baselines; \item We show that emotion-aware agents spontaneously develop reciprocal relationships and a stable community structure that is unseen in Generative Agent \cite{park2023generative}, providing network-level validation of the proposed architecture. \end{itemize}